Leo Tolstoy

 1

 Thought freezes in horror before the inevitable catastrophe that awaits us at the end of the century, and we must prepare for it.
-For the past 20 years (now more than 50), all intellectual efforts have been exhausted in inventing instruments of destruction, and soon only a few shots from a cannon will be enough to destroy a whole army.
+For the past 20 years, all intellectual efforts have been consumed on the invention of instruments of destruction, and soon only a few shots from a cannon will be enough to destroy a whole army.
 Nowadays it is not just a few poor mercenaries under arms, but whole nations, whole nations are preparing to kill each other.
-In order to make them ready to kill, they stir up animosity by convincing the people that they are hated, and the gentle people believe it, and so now crowds of peaceful citizens, having received an absurd order to kill each other—God knows due to what ridiculous division of borders or mercantile, colonial interests—they pounce on each other with the ferocity of wild animals.
+In order to make them ready to kill, they stir up animosity by convincing the people that they are hated, and the gentle people believe it, and so now crowds of peaceful citizens, having received an absurd order to kill each other—God only knows because of what ridiculous division of borders or mercantile, colonial interests—pounce on each other with the ferocity of wild animals.

-And, like sheep, they will go to slaughter, knowing where they are going, knowing that they are leaving behind their wives, that their children will go hungry, but they will keep going for they have become intoxicated by sonorous, deceitful words, they have become deceived to such an extent that, imaging that the slaughter constitutes their duty, they will ask God to bless their bloody deeds.
-And they will keep going, trampling the harvests they had sowed, burning the cities they had built, with jubilant songs, cries of joy, celebratory music, they will keep going without complaining, obedient and meek, despite the fact that there is power in them, and that if they were able to come to an agreement, they would establish common sense and brotherhood in place of the savage schemes of the diplomats.
+And they will go like sheep to the slaughter, knowing where they are going, knowing that they are leaving behind their wives, that their children will go hungry, but they will keep going for they have become intoxicated by sonorous, deceitful words, they have become deceived to such an extent that, imaging that the slaughter constitutes their duty, they will ask God to bless their bloody deeds.
+And they will keep going, trampling the harvests they sowed, burning the cities they built, with jubilant songs, cries of joy, celebratory music, they will keep going without complaining, obedient and meek, despite the fact that there is power in them, and that if they were able to come to an agreement, they would establish common sense and brotherhood in place of the savage schemes of the diplomats.

 — Rod